murbar/image-slider-component/README.md

-# A Super Clean Little Image Slider Component
+# A Nice Little Image Slider Component

 - No dependencies
 - CSS transitions